AndresFernandezBuron/AndresFernandezBuron/README.md

 - I'm vaccinated against idiocracy.

+- I don't go with the flow, cause I'm not a dead fish.

 - You won't see me outside Spain, cause I haven't Tobby-pass.

 - The origin of the cobi was a pangolin that Orson Welles ate.

 - Schodringer's cat only is alive if you don't open the box.

-- I don't go with the flow, cause I'm not a dead fish.

 - What I hate about the truth, is that often people love lies.

 - I no longer trust in the creator, cause perfection wouldn't have created stupidity and stupid evil.

 - The only people I admire and would follow are Jesus and Viriato.

+- SEO has killed access to quality information.

+- Marie Antoinette, if there are no bakers, create pastry shops.

 - Sometimes I search IT job offers, to laugh reading them.